Faked sabotage of De Havilland Factory: Significance of the De Havilland factory

 For both military and political reasons, the Abwehr had designated the De Havilland factory as a target for sabotage operations in 1942.
 The Mosquito aircraft was designed at this factory north of London, and production began in 1940.
-The Nazis found the quick, versatile aircraft difficult to deal with, as it was capable of making trips to Berlin with 4000 pounds of bombs and had a maximum speed of four hundred miles per hour.
+The Nazis found the quick, versatile aircraft difficult to deal with, as it was capable of making trips to Berlin with 4,000 pounds (1,814kg) of bombs and had a maximum speed of 400 mph.
 The two-man crew planes were built almost entirely of wood and were able to be cheaply assembled by carpenters and cabinetmakers.
 Nicknamed "the Wooden Wonder", the aircraft was mainly used for target bombing missions because it was so light and was able to deliver bombs accurately.
 During the war, Mosquito bombers were responsible for the attacks on Gestapo headquarters in Norway and Denmark and the Amiens jail in German-occupied France.

 The head of the Luftwaffe, Reichsmarschall Hermann Göring, was particularly envious of the British Mosquito:

 It makes me furious when I see the Mosquito.
 I turn green and yellow with envy.
 The British, who can afford aluminum better than we can, knock together a beautiful wooden aircraft that every piano factory over there is building, and they give it a speed which they have now increased yet again.
 What do you make of that?
 They have the geniuses and we have the nincompoops!
 After the war is over, I'm going to buy a British radio set – then at least I'll own something that has always worked!

 With the Nazis failing to effectively handle the Mosquito threat, they devised the plan to sabotage the De Havilland factory manufacturing them.
-If the production could be stopped, they thought, it could tip the scale of the air war in their favor.
+If the production could be stopped, they thought, it could tip the scale of the air war in their favour.
 For Chapman's handler Stephan von Gröning, the sabotage would demonstrate the skills of his newest spy and boost the reputation of the Abwehr as a whole.
-If the De Havilland factory proved to be too challenging of a mission for Chapman, contingency plans included attacking refineries of sugar and rubber, an aircraft propeller factory southwest of London, or simply leaving bombs in lockers at Tube stations.
+If the De Havilland factory proved to be too challenging of a mission for Chapman, contingency plans included attacking refineries of sugar and rubber, an aircraft propeller factory south west of London, or simply leaving bombs in lockers at Tube stations.